 It is important to keep the sample at body temperature by placing it under your armpit or other warm place on your body and deliver it to your infertility doctor at Rosemark within 30 minutes of leaving the body.

-Factors that may negatively affect the test include: semen not kept warm, contamination of the sample, inexpert lab technician, taking the test when you’re ill or stressed or semen coming into contact with spermicide.
+Factors that may negatively affect the test include: semen not kept warm, contamination of the sample, lab error, taking the test when you’re ill or stressed, or semen coming into contact with spermicide.